LearnOnDemandSystems/docs/tms/arvato-marketplace/user-accounts/reset-user-password.md

 The student will not be notified when their password is changed.
 Therefore, please inform the student their new login credentials.

-Please note: You will not be able to reset a password for a user logging into the TMS through an outside authentication such as Google or Microsoft Live.
+> [!Note] You will not be able to reset a password for a user logging into the TMS through an outside authentication such as Google or Microsoft Live.

 If you experience any issues resetting a user’s password, please contact our Support team at support@learnondemandsystems.com and they can assist with the password rest.